koengr/QCforBusiness/index.md

 This free book contains everything you should know about quantum computers, without going into tedious technical details.
 It answers questions such as:

-- What are the  applications of quantum computers and quantum networks?
+- What are the [applications]({% link _essentials/applications-overview.md %}) of quantum computers and quantum networks?

-- When will we have large-scale quantum computers?
+- In [what year]({% link _essentials/timelines.md %}) will we have large-scale quantum computers?

-- What are the consequences for cybersecurity?
+- What are the consequences for [cybersecurity]({% link _applications/cybersecurity.md %}) ?

-- How can an organisation effectively prepare?
+- What [strategic actions]({% link _advanced/strategic-actions.md %}) should organisations take?

-- What is the status of today's hardware?
+- What is the status of today's [hardware]({% link _advanced/hardware.md %})?
 <br>

 As the first generation of quantum computers is on the horizon, understanding their impact is more important than ever.
 Luckily, you don't need a physics degree to understand their functionality - just like you don’t need to know how a transistor works to thrive in conventional IT.

-This book is a gentle and business-oriented introduction to the opportunities and threats of quantum technologies.
+This book, written by [Koen Groenland](https://www.koengroenland.com), is a gentle and business-oriented introduction to the opportunities and threats of quantum technologies.
 It equips you with the necessary knowledge to join cutting-edge discussions and to make strategic decisions.

 **📖 Prefer to read a printed version?
 A paperback edition will be released in Q4 2024.**